tommypacker/Materialize/README.md

-# Minimus
+# Materialize

-This is my first watchface for Pebble SmartWatches
+This is my first watchface for Pebble SmartWatches.
+It will be designed according to Google Material Design standards